-S. No. Description of Main Activity Description of Business Activity % Of Turnover of the entity 1.
-Offers platform for trading in varied commodity derivative contracts across product segments including bullion, industrial metals, Facilitates online trading of commodity futures and options, data feed subscription and membership.
-86% energy, agricultural commodities, and indices.
-Investment income through deployment of surplus funds in assets such as fixed deposits, perpetual bonds, various debt schemes of mutual funds, tax-free bonds, and government securities.
-11%
+S.No.
+Description of Main Activity Description of Business Activity % Of Turnover of the entity 1.
+Offers platform for trading in varied commodity derivative contracts across product segments including Facilitates online trading of 87% commodity futures and options, data feed subscription and membership.
+2. Investment income through deployment of surplus funds in assets such as fixed deposits, perpetual bonds, various debt schemes of mutual funds, tax-free bonds, and government securities.
+10%